Grace Millane remembered during funeral in hometown overnight

 Police declined to comment as to whether any representatives would be attending the funeral.

-Millane's father David and her uncle travelled to New Zealand to help find her.
+Millane's father and uncle travelled to New Zealand to help find her.

 Shortly after arresting the man, police also made an appeal for the sighting of a 2016 red Toyota Corolla hatchback.